warmlogic/expertTrain/README.md

       SET PATH=%CWRSYNCHOME%\BIN
       rsync -a --perms --update --max-delete=0 --verbose '/cygdrive/c/Documents and Settings/curranlab/My Documents/My Experiments/expertTrain/data/' /cygdrive/z/Data/EBIRD/Behavioral/Sessions/
       cd c:\WINDOWS\system32
-      attrib -h /s z:\Data\EBIRD\Behavioral\Sessions\*.*
+      attrib -h /s z:\Data\EBIRD\Behavioral\Sessions\ *.*
       </code></pre>
+   1. Note that the last line should not have a space between "Sessions\" and "*.*"
    1. Save it in `c:\Program Files\cwRsync`
    1. Create a shortcut, move to somewhere convenient (e.g., the desktop), double-click to run.

 Known Issues
 ====

-- Resuming a partially run recognition phase (`et_recognition.m`) will cause a squashed version of the stimulus image to be presented where the response key image should be.
+- Resuming a partially run recognition phase (`et_recognition.m`) may cause a squashed version of the stimulus image to be presented where the response key image should be.
+I have no idea why this happens.

 TODO
 ====